 The Political Climate in Pittsburgh Metro Area is Leaning liberal.

-In Pittsburgh Metro Area 44.9% of the people voted Democrat in the last presidential election, 50.7% voted Republican, and the remaining 4.4% voted Independent.
+In Pittsburgh Metro Area 44.9% of the people voted Democrat in the last presidential election, 50.7% voted for the Republican Party, and the remaining 4.4% voted Independent.

 The Pittsburgh metro area voted Republican in the two most recent Presidential elections, after voting Democratic in the previous three.